Higher Frequencies of “Dirty Electricity” EMFs

 Choose one of several brands of furnace with a single speed motor, not a variable speed motor, that I have personally tested and in that way avoid dirty electricity.
 Contact me for a list of those brands and models.

 If after making all those changes you still have an unacceptable level on the EMI meter, then you can insert filters of some kind.
-Before doing so, however, we recommend that the electrical circuits in the house be checked for wiring errors, as described in the Magnetic Field article.
-If any are found, they must be fixed before inserting filters.
+Before doing so, however, we recommend that the electrical circuits in the house be checked for wiring errors, as described in the Magnetic Field article accessed on my Articles on EMFs page.
+If any wiring errors are found by a local building biologist or by you when testing under our guidance, they must be fixed before inserting filters.

 That is why the building biology profession always recommends that wiring errors and current on grounding paths, such as water pipes, be checked for and fixed before anyone inserts capacitor filters to reduce dirty electricity.

-If there are no wiring errors and dirty electricity-generating appliances and lighting are removed and replaced and there are still measurable levels of dirty electricity coming in from neighbors' houses and/or you are still sensitive to them, then filters can be used.
-This is especially true if you need to use devices and appliances that are known to produce harmonic frequencies, such as a computer or solar panels.
+If there are no wiring errors and dirty electricity-generating appliances and lighting are removed and replaced and there are still measurable levels of dirty electricity coming in from neighbors’ houses and/or you are still sensitive to them, then filters can be used.
+This is especially true if you need to use devices and appliances that are known to produce higher frequencies, such as a computer.

 There are numerous products on the market that reduce levels of dirty electricity in one fashion or another.

 One product is the Greenwave filter.
-These are placed in individual outlets throughout the house depending upon the readings of dirty electricity as taken on a microsurge meter, which you can order for $130 by clicking here.
-You can order Greenwave filters directly by clicking here.
+These are placed in individual outlets throughout the house depending upon the readings of dirty electricity as taken on a microsurge meter, which you can order from Greenwave for $130 by clicking here.
+You can order Greenwave filters by clicking here and following instructions on that page.
 They retail for $28-30 each, depending upon how many you purchase at once.